Aveglia/vAMPirus/README.md

 ![vAMPirus DataCheck](https://raw.githubusercontent.com/Aveglia/vAMPirus/master/example_data/conf/vampirusflow_datacheckUPDATED.png)

 2. Analyze pipeline: a comprehensive analysis of the provided data producing a wide range of results and outputs which includes an interactive report with figures and statistics.
+NOTE- stats option has changed on 2/19/21; you only need to add "--stats" to the launch commmand without "run"

 ![vAMPirus Analyze](https://raw.githubusercontent.com/Aveglia/vAMPirus/master/example_data/conf/vampirusflow_analysisUPDATED.png)